vuthienbao345/EduPlatform-Django/README.md

 ## 🚀 Overview

-**EduPlatform-Django** is a high-performance, scalable e-learning platform built with modern backend technologies.
+**Jifunze** is a high-performance, scalable e-learning platform built with modern backend technologies.
 This project demonstrates advanced backend development practices, real-time communication, and AI-ready architecture designed to handle thousands of concurrent users with optimal performance.

 ## 🎯 Key Features & Technical Highlights